Skip to Main Content

 Summary

-The content provides an in-depth analysis of how to approach and solve a weakened question on the GRE, focusing on identifying and attacking the assumptions underlying an argument.
+The content provides an in-depth analysis of how to approach and solve a weakened question on the LSAT, focusing on identifying and attacking the assumptions underlying an argument.

 Chapters